PIMA COUNTY RECORDER

 Emergency Voting is available for anyone unable to vote in person on Election Day due to a personal emergency.
 You can request a ballot at one of these locations.
 You'll need Identification and you must sign a statement that an emergency will prevent you from voting on Election Day.
 We won't ask you about the nature of your emergency.

-Tracking Ballot Status
+Track your Ballot Status

 Did you know you can track the status of your ballot?